TomWimberg/dynamic-data/README.md

 If this method is called for a property that has a data type of String or for an unknown property, a DBException is raised.

 ### persist
 This object method persists a data object.
-If this object was created using the Database createObject  method then a new object is stored in the database.
+If this object was created using the DataStore createObject  method then a new object is stored in the database.
 This store operation will assign an object ID to the object.
-If this object was read from the database, then the object will be updated (currently deleted then stored in the current implementation).
+If this object was read from the data store, then the object will be updated (currently deleted then stored in the current implementation).

 This method takes no parameters and returns void.